jerameee/BillSearch/README.md

-# pocketsearch
+# BillSearch
-PocketSearch is a minimal Python search engine designed for simplicity and efficiency.
+BIllSearch is a minimal Python search engine designed for simplicity and efficiency.
 The project allows users to perform searches using a FastAPI application with an endpoint and a website for a user-friendly experience.